image 1299-1

 • Brands can improve success rates by choosing better gateways, offering multiple payment methods (including EMI on UPI), reducing redirects, optimizing mobile checkout, and displaying clear error messages.

-• Snapmint helps increase payment transaction rate by offering smooth EMI on UPI, leading to 30%+ higher checkout conversions and a seamless payment experience.
+• Snapmint helps increase payment transaction rate by offering smooth EMI on UPI, leading to 30%+ higher checkout conversions and a seamless payment experience

 Table of Contents:

+Payment success rate has become one of the most critical metrics in the digital payments world.
 With new online brands appearing almost every month, businesses simply can’t afford to lose customers because their payments fail.
-Payment failures are still one of the biggest reasons shoppers drop off.
+Over 60% shoppers abandon their carts due to failed payments.

 What is the ‘Payment Success Rate’?